Theaster Gates +

 2416 Lake Street / Omaha, NE 68111

-Join the Bemis Center and its partners for weekly summer workshops at Carver Bank.
+Join the Bemis Center and its partners for weekly fall workshops at Carver Bank.
 Read More

-Despite these conditions, North Omaha is also in the middle of an extraordinary resurgence of cultural and economic activity led by local organizations including Love’s Jazz and Arts Center, Omaha Economic Development Corporation, Great Plains Black History Museum, Malcolm X Foundation, the Union for Contemporary Art, Seventy Five North Revitalization Corp. and others.
-The Bemis Center and Gates are excited for Carver Bank to join and support ongoing cultural rebirth in North Omaha.
+Despite these conditions, North Omaha is also in the middle of an extraordinary resurgence of cultural and economic activity led by local organizations including Love’s Jazz and Arts Center, Omaha Economic Development Corporation, the Union for Contemporary Arts, Malcolm X Foundation, Seventy Five North Revitalization Corp., Great Plains Black History Museum and others.
+The Bemis Center and Gates are excited for Carver Bank to join and support this cultural activity in North Omaha.

-Theaster Gates’ Town Hall project began an effort to develop a new cultural space that aspired to form unforeseen models and possibilities for our city.
+Theaster Gates’ Town Hall project is an effort to develop a new cultural space and aspires to form unforeseen models and possibilities for our city.
 The Town Hall project includes multiple parts.
 Town Hall began in late 2010 with a series of dialogues and dinners with artists, stakeholders and potential partners, and this listening process continued throughout 2011.
 Gates and the Bemis Center hosted a series of free public events in North Omaha, ranging from informal dinners to public forums that asked the questions:

 • What are the needs of the black creative community in Omaha?

 • How can new public spaces in North Omaha be creatively cultivated?

 • Can Gates and the Bemis Center help?